We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Features of Qantas Cash Card

-- Frequent flyer rewards.
-When you use the Qantas Cash Card, you will earn 1 point per $1 spent in a foreign currency and 1 point per $2 spent in Australian dollars.
+Frequent flyer rewards.
+When you use the Qantas Cash Card, you will earn 1.5 points per $1 spent in a foreign currency and 0.25 points per $1 spent in Australian dollars.

-- International ATM withdrawal fee.
+International ATM withdrawal fee.
 The Qantas Cash Card charges a fee for all ATM withdrawals outside of Australia.
-The specific rate varies depending on the currency used, but starts from around AUD$1.95.
+The specific rate varies depending on the currency used, but starts from around GBP1.25.

 While the Qantas Cash Card has a wide range of benefits, it's important to keep the following factors in mind if you want to get the most out of this prepaid travel money card.